Ownership of Rangers F.C.

-Company history
+On 30 May 2025, Rangers announced that a consortium headed by US businessman Andrew Cavenagh and 49ers Enterprises, the investment arm of the San Francisco 49ers, had purchased 51% of shares to compete a multi-million pound takeover of the club.

 Prior to incorporation

 The football club was formed in 1872 and was operated by the four founders until its incorporation on 27 May 1899.
+When the club was incorporated, a limited company (The Rangers Football Club Ltd) was formed and the club then had its legal personality, with directors and liabilities in accordance with the Companies Act.

-When the club was incorporated, a limited company (The Rangers Football Club Ltd) was formed and the club then had legal personality, with directors and liabilities in accordance with the Companies Act.
+Corporate history

 Minority shareholdings

 From the company's formation in 1899, no single shareholder obtained a large enough shareholding to have a majority (and thereby be deemed the owner).
 From 1963, John Lawrence (Glasgow) Ltd began increasing its shareholding in the company, eventually becoming the largest shareholder with 15%.
 John Lawrence of John Lawrence (Glasgow) Ltd, became the club's Chairman and served for nearly ten years, retiring in 1973 due to ill health.
-On Lawrence's death in 1977, his shareholding in the Lawrence Group, and in its business, was transferred to his grandson, Lawrence Marlborough.
+On Lawrence's death in 1977, his shareholding in the Lawrence Group, and in its business, was transferred to his grandson Lawrence Marlborough.
 The following years saw a steady increase in the Lawrence Group's shareholding in the club.

 Lawrence Group

 In 1985, the Lawrence Group increased its shareholding in Rangers to a 52% majority, following a deal with then club vice-chairman Jack Gillespie.
-In November 1988, head of the Lawrence Group, Lawrence Marlborough sold the company for £6 million.
+In November 1988, head of the Lawrence Group Lawrence Marlborough sold the company to Murray International Holdings for £6 million.